Stefantb/nvim-projects/README.md

 -- If key or sub key is not on the project object, look in the global config.
 -- If not defined return the default. local sub_value = project:get_sub(key, sub_key, default)

+-- Get a nested value.
+-- If key, sub_key or sub_sub_key is not on the project object, look in the global config.
+-- If not defined return the default. local sub_sub_value = project:get_sub_sub(key, sub_key, sub_sub_key, default)
 ```

 The one integration, that started this whole thing is best showcased with a real example